buildpacks-community/kpack/rfcs/0000-slsa-attestation.md

     - All the controller flags: `enablePriorityClasses`, `maximumPlatformApiVersion`, `injectedSidecarSupport`, and `insecureSshTrustUnknownHosts`
   - `resolvedDependencies`:
-    - The source URI and the sha
+    - The source URI and the sha extracted from the `io.buildpacks.project.metadata` image label
-    - The builder image, its digest, and the `"id": "version"` of all the buildpacks as annotations
+    - The builder image as uri, its digest as digest set, and all of its image labels as annotations
 - `runDetails`:
   - `builder`:
     - `id`: Either `https://kpack.io/signed-build` or `https://kpack.io/unsigned-build` depending on if a signing secret